ncatlab/nlab-content/pages/3/8/7/0/783/content.md

-The French mathematician __Alexandre Grothendieck__, (in English usually Alexander Grothendieck), has created a very influential body of work foundational for ([[algebraic geometry|algebraic]]) [[geometry]] but also for modern [[mathematics]] more generally.
+The French mathematician __Alexander Grothendieck__ (in French sometimes Alexandre Grothendieck), has created a very influential body of work foundational for ([[algebraic geometry|algebraic]]) [[geometry]] but also for modern [[mathematics]] more generally.
 He is widely regarded as a singularly important figure of 20th century mathematics and his ideas continue to be flourishing in the 21st century.

 * [Wikiedia article](http://en.wikipedia.org/wiki/Alexander_Grothendieck)